Principal Data Consultant at ThoughtWorks. Hackernoon Contributor of the Year - Engineering.

 AI is taking off.
 The market for AI is has been forecast to grow from $9.5bn in 2018 to $118.6bn by 2025.
 Naturally there is a race to get to the opportunities first.

-However, making money from machine learning right now is not necessarily easy.
+However, making money from machine learning right now is not easy.
 Up to 87% of machine learning projects never go live.
-Some projects fail because the idea doesn’t work out or the data isn’t available.
-Even for projects that have a good idea and adequate data, the journey to running the model live isn’t easy.
+Some projects fail because the idea doesn’t work or the data isn’t available.
+Even after those hurdles, the journey to running the model live isn’t easy.

 Getting data, preparing it, keeping it fresh and managing changes to it are all challenging.
 There can also be demanding hardware needs.
 The data flowing through the model and the quality of predictions can require monitoring.
 All this makes for a challenging AI operations landscape.

 One approach is the “move fast and break things” way - just deal with the issues as they come.
-This is especially risky with machine learning as one can break things in a whole range of ways.
+This is especially risky with machine learning as things can break in a whole range of ways.
 Let’s look at some of them.

 Machine learning models are only as good as the data that they are trained on.
-Central to use of machine learning is taking patterns from known data and reapplying the extracted patterns to new data.
+Machine learning takes patterns from known data and reapplies the extracted patterns to new data.
 If the known data is not representative of the new data then the model will give bad predictions.
 So a major challenge is getting data that is representative.

 Sometimes a model can perform well but occasional predictions might go astray.
 This is likely to happen if there are particular data points which stand out from others - outlier data points:

-Outliers don’t fit the pattern that the rest of the data points do and the model is built to be general so it will predict on them as though they were within the main pattern.
-If you’ve got outliers that you can detect then you may be able to plan for that and withhold predictions for them and/or send them down a different process.
-Naturally it takes time to get a process like that in place so it’s a risk you want to mitigate in advance rather than try to react to.
+Outliers don’t fit the pattern of the rest of the data and the model is built to be general so it will predict on them as though they were within the main pattern.
+If you’ve got outliers that you can detect then you may be able to plan for that and send them down a different process.
+Naturally it takes time to get a process in place so it’s a risk you want to mitigate in advance rather than try to react to.

 You may get good representative data that you train your model on and it might perform well in live.
 Then it might mysteriously start to perform worse and worse.
 This can happen if the relationships for the data change in the real world.
 For example, if you’re predicting what fashion items are likely to sell and the season changes.
 Then you’ll find your model suggesting swimwear in winter.
 To avoid losing money you’d need to scramble to get fresh data to train your model on.